 PEO service fee revenue increased \$16.6 million or 132.3% while staffing services revenue decreased \$3.2 million or 3.3% which resulted in an increase in the share of PEO service fee revenue to 23.8% of total revenues for 2003, as compared to 11.5% for 2002.
-The increase in PEO service fee revenue for 2003 was primarily due to strong market acceptance of the business process outsourcing model, market share gains owing to strong branch-level management and to growth in California attributable to business opportunities available to us as a qualified self-insured employer for workers' compensation coverage resulting from the adverse market conditions for workers' compensation insurance in the state.
+The increase in PEO service fee revenue for 2003 was primarily due to strong market acceptance of the business process outsourcing model, market share gains owing to strong branch-level management and to growth in California attributable to business opportunities resulting from the adverse market conditions for workers' compensation insurance in the state.
 At December 31, 2003, we had approximately 500 PEO clients as compared to approximately 300 PEO clients at December 31, 2002.
 The decrease in staffing services revenue for 2003 was primarily attributable to lower demand for our services in the majority of areas in which we do business, which we believe resulted from weak economic conditions.
 During 2003, we served approximately 2,100 staffing services customers as compared to approximately 2,400 customers during 2002.
 Staffing services revenues had a corresponding decrease from 88.5% of total revenues for 2002 to 76.2% for 2003.